tjschwartz7/tjschwartz7/README.md

-- 🔭 I’m currently working on - website which calls nasa api to display images on screen - a collaborative project with two teammates.
+- 🔭 I’m currently working on - programs that do my math homework :)
-- 🌱 I’m currently learning - React / next.js
+- 🌱 I’m currently learning - Taking nonlinear data structures -> learning algorithms / data structures (duh)
 - 📫 How to reach me: discord: tbone#2652

 I do random projects on my github.
 Everything I do that I think is at least somewhat interesting gets posted here.